6 secrets to making super healthy salads taste great

-Today's blog is dedicated to remodeling your salad.
+Today's blog is dedicated to making super healthy salads.
 Let's be done permanently with stale iceberg lettuce, dried out baby carrots and sour tomato wedges topped with fabricated salty goo.
 Forever.

 To elevate your salad to the truly nutritious meal component that I know it can be, let's cover some basic substitutions to get you there.

-An incredibly easy way to increase your potassium and folate intake (both typically too low in the American diet) is to increase your dark green leafy veggies.
+An incredibly easy way to create a foundation for super healthy salads is to increase your dark green leafy veggies.
 Mix it up!
 Although some varieties of greens are pricey - you can minimize cost by mixing them with less expensive greens (e.g. red leaf lettuce mixed with arugula and fresh chives).
 You can get many of these varieties at your local supermarket, Farmers Market or at specialty grocers like Whole Foods.
 Of course, you can also grow your own!

 I have a great disdain for dry, whitish-sheen whole baby carrots casually plopped onto my salad or lying helplessly neglected at a poorly maintained salad bar.
 However, carrots are extremely nutritious and an excellent source of beta carotene, the plant's precursor to Vitamin A. Here's how to keep a carrot's flavor, texture and nutritional value at its peak.